How to Become a UX Designer

 To be a UX Designer, you will need to develop fundamental skills in user research and persona development, information architecture, wireframing and prototyping, and user testing, among others.
 A UX Designer’s skill set needs to be broad enough to handle all these tasks—and more.

-What Must-Have Skills Do You Need to Become a UX Designer?
+What Must-Have Technical Skills Do You Need to Become a UX Designer?